Jobs Career Advice Post Job

 This information should be positioned at the top of your CV.
 Putting this information at the top of your CV gives the employer an idea of who you are at a glance.

-Your name should be the title of your CV followed by your professional title.
-You should not use titles like; “Curriculum Vitae”, “CV” on your CV, you know why?
-It does not serve any purpose.
+Your name should be the title of your CV, followed by your professional title.

-You can decide to add your social media account in this section.
+You can add your LinkedIn in this section.
 Many employers search for candidates on social media to know more about them.
+This is a good example:

 Gary Olusegun